DefaultSimon/jingler/README.md

 ![Version](https://img.shields.io/badge/jingler-1.0.0-orange?style=flat-square)

-A Discord bot for spicing up your voice channels with random jingles, custom member "theme songs" upon joining and more.
+A Discord bot for spicing up your voice channels with random jingles, custom member "theme songs" upon joining a voice channel and more.

 ## 1. About
 Jingler is a Discord bot for playing short, usually random, audio clips (also called [jingles](https://www.merriam-webster.com/dictionary/jingle)).